monmima/main-aide-memoire/laravel/vuejs_simple-to-do-app.md

 ## Steps to follow

-1. Create a barebone project using this command:
+1. Create a bare-bones project using this command:

         laravel new todolist